Become a qualified carpenter and builder with the NZ Army and enjoy unrivaled training, adventure and travel.

 Job on base

-A Carpenters main role while on camp is construction, building and maintaining assets on camp or in the field.
-You will primarily work within the Engineer Regiment, based in Linton, providing both construction and combat engineering capabilities.
+A Carpenters main role while on camp is construction, building and maintaining assets on camp.
+You will primarily work within the School of Military Engineering (NZ) or the Engineer Regiment, providing both construction and combat engineering capabilities.
+Once qualified work locations include Linton and Burnham.

 Job on deployment

 While on deployment Carpenters will be used to put their vertical construction skills into use in building new camp facilities overseas or maintaining and repairing existing facilities.
 Royal New Zealand Engineers (RNZE) personnel can be found in small contingents around the globe.
-Places they have previously been deployed include USA, Antarctica, Mozambique, Australia, South Pacific Islands, Bosnia, East Timor and Iraq.
+Places they have previously been deployed include Antarctica, Afghanistan, Bougainville, Vanuatu, Fiji, Bosnia, Timor Leste and Iraq.

 Career progression and training

 As your career progresses, you can move into the Army Works career path and later into a project manager's role.
-This is an important job, as you assist in the management of the Army's building assets, and it also offers the widest range of job locations.
+This is an important job, as you assist in the management of the Defence Force building assets, and it also offers the widest range of job locations.

 Upon successful enlistment into the Army you will be posted to Waiouru Army base.
 Here you will do 16 weeks of basic military training to find out if you have what it takes to be in the Army, and learn various subjects including: